How Many Ads Do We See A Day?

 Comparison Hooks

-Comparison hooks in advertising tend to focus on highlighting differences, according to Simplilearn, an online course provider.
+Comparison hooks in advertising tend to focus on highlighting differences.
 However, they are also useful if you are a newer author or trying to tap into a new audience because they allow you to leverage the familiarity of a more well-known author.
 Highlight similarities between your work and another author’s with phrasing such as “If you like …, then you’ll love …” or “This book has all the fun of X and all the danger of Y” to entice potential readers to your work—just make sure your target audience is familiar with the comparison author you choose.

 Emotional Hooks